11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 11

 Al Attarine Madrasa, a jewel of Moroccan architecture, blends Islamic artistry with scholarly heritage.
-Nestled in Fez's medina, it enchants visitors with intricate tilework, carved wood, and serene courtyards.
-This historic madrasa is a testament to Morocco's cultural richness.
+Nestled in the medina of Fez, it enchants visitors with intricate tilework, carved wood, and serene courtyards.
+This historic madrasa stands as a testament to Morocco's rich cultural heritage.

 30 minutes Admission ticket included